What is an SQP?…suitably qualified!

 Continual Learning for SQPs

 CPD means Continuing Professional Development (CPD).
 All Vetpol-registered SQPs have an annual CPD obligation of between 3 and 7 hours of study.
-CPD is ongoing training so it ensures SQPs stay up-to-date in the fast-moving world of veterinary medicines and allows them to further develop skills and knowledge in animal health and welfare.
+Ongoing CPD ensures that SQPs stay up-to-date in the fast-moving world of veterinary medicines and allows them to further develop skills and knowledge in the broader aspects of animal health and welfare.

 No formal qualifications are required to begin training as an SQP – it is open to everyone above the age of 18 years.
 Anyone with a background in science, experienced with working with animals or accustomed to learning should find the SQP course easier than someone without this background – but having no prior experience is not a big obstacle.